 Baw Baw Information Network

-Baw Baw Shire Council, in conjunction with Attentis, will construct an intelligent local sensing network known as the Baw Baw Information Network (BBIN).
+Baw Baw Shire Council, in conjunction with Attentis, has constructed an intelligent local sensing network known as the Baw Baw Information Network (BBIN).

-The project will consist of the installation of 7 fixed multi-sensors, strategically located in the Shire to deliver 24-hour monitoring of a range of environmental conditions to improve community safety through early detection of natural disasters and active situation monitoring.
+The project consists of 7 fixed multi-sensors, strategically located in the Shire to deliver 24-hour monitoring of a range of environmental conditions to improve community safety through early detection of natural disasters and active situation monitoring.

-The Baw Baw Information Network features key components including fire detection (performed in several ways), micro-climate weather, air quality, ground movement, and bespoke sensing capabilities aligned to each individual location including thermal imaging and 360° cameras.
+The Baw Baw Information Network features key components including fire detection (performed in several ways), micro-climate weather, air quality and bespoke sensing capabilities aligned to each individual location including thermal imaging and 360° cameras.

 Why do we need an Information Network?

-The Baw Baw Information Network aims to improve community safety by delivering 24-hour real-time information that offers early detection of critical events, such as bush fire starts and warnings on air quality, which is critical in supporting public health and safety.
+The Baw Baw Information Network aims to improve community safety by delivering 24-hour real-time information that offers early detection of critical events, such as bush fires and warnings on air quality, which is critical in supporting public health and safety.

-The Attentis sensors can provide useful information that can assist with:
+The Attentis sensors provide useful information that can assist with:

 • Early fire detection and notification;